 Learn how to Knit this easy Corner to Corner Baby Blanket with a tutorial + FREE pattern.
 A quick, beginner-level blanket that easy to complete and makes a perfect gift for a baby!

-I love sharing Knitting Ideas that are colorful yet easy to complete.
-Today’s Corner to corner baby blanket pattern uses the Garter Stitch alternating with Stockinette Stitch.
+I love sharing easy knitting ideas that are colorful yet easy to complete.
+Today’s Corner-to-corner baby blanket pattern uses the Garter Stitch alternating with Stockinette Stitch.
 This is the blanket I knitted over the long weekend and it comes together quickly.
-I have to say this is probably the fastest I have made a blanket- make sure check out all of my previous Knitted Blanket Patterns!
+I have to say this is probably the fastest I have made a blanket- make sure to check out all of my previous Knitted Blanket Patterns!

 The pattern and concept of this blanket are super simple and nothing new.

 It’s an age-old pattern often called the Increase decrease pattern, C2C blanket, Diagonal knit blanket, or the Bias knit square blanket.

 Whatever you call it is basically a blanket that you can just mindlessly knit- not much of a pattern to follow just rows of knits and purls.

 Please note: affiliate links have been used below at no extra cost to you.
 If you purchase using these links, I do receive a small commission

 I used a 31.5 inch long 8mm circular needle for my blanket.
 You knit back and forth on the circular needle and not in the round.
 The circular needle is simply to accommodate a large number of stitches.
 You can buy this entire set of knitting needles online it is inexpensive and I like that you get the whole set of needles at that price.

 A full list of all supplies used has been listed at the bottom of this post.
 Scroll down.

 HOW TO KNIT A CORNER TO CORNER BABY BLANKET: